 Don’t try to fit in a box

-If you have a goal of being a specific type of blogger then great, go for it.
-Having a specific niche is a great thing but it doesn’t work for everyone.
+If it’s not working, it’s okay to make adjustments.
+Having a specific niche is a great thing, but it doesn’t work for everyone.
 I was trying to stay within a specific niche and found that it was too stressful for me.
-When I decided to start writing whatever popped into my head without throwing it out because “it didn’t fit” I found that I had a lot more to talk about.
+I decided to broaden my niche and now have far more ideas and readers.

 Join a blogging group